APCGitHub/rets-rabbit-v2-craft2/README.md

 `
 2. `<input type="hidden" name="redirect" value="search/results/{searchId}">`

+**Note:** Your `redirect` input must have the {searchId} term in it so that the controller endpoint which handles the form POST can redirect you to the results page with the saved search's id in the url.

 We believe that the following three search types should cover the vast majority of search form use cases.

 1. Single field for a single value